robhagemans/pcbasic/README.md

 #### Newline conventions ####
 In default mode, PC-BASIC will accept both DOS and Unix newline conventions.
 This behaviour is different from GW-BASIC, which only accepts text files in DOS format (CR/LF line endings, ctrl-Z at end-of-file).
 In exceptional cases, correct GW-BASIC ASCII files will not be loaded correctly, in particular if they contain LF characters followed by a number.
 If you encounter such a case, use the `--strict-newline` option.
 In `--strict-newline` mode, ASCII files in standard UNIX format (LF line endings, no EOF character) will fail to load: on Linux or Mac, use a utility such as [`unix2dos`](http://waterlan.home.xs4all.nl/dos2unix.html) to convert programs saved as text files before loading them.
 When saving as ASCII, PC-BASIC always uses the DOS conventions.

 #### Text terminals ####
 On Linux, in addition to the default graphical terminal, you can get a text terminal by running with the `-b` command-line option, and a curses-style terminal with the `-t` option.
 You can even get sound on the text terminal if you install the `beep` utility, but please be aware that Ubuntu blocks the pc-speaker by default using the line `blacklist pcspkr` in `/etc/modprobe.d/blacklist.conf`.
 Comment out that line, `apt-get install beep` and be sure to wear appropriate ear protection as the default volume level is LOUD.
+The text terminal is also available on OSX and other UNIXes when using the source distribution.
+On Windows and when using the packaged OSX app, the text terminal is not available.

 #### Free BASIC compilers and saner dialects ####
 If you're starting a new project in BASIC, please consider one of the more sensible free versions of the language, such as [FreeBasic](www.freebasic.net), [QB64](http://www.qb64.net/) or [SmallBASIC](https://sourceforge.net/projects/smallbasic/).
 Under FreeDOS, you can use the [Bywater BASIC](https://sourceforge.net/projects/bwbasic/) interpreter.